Mimovnik/unitTestsTemplate/README.md

 and comparing it with your expected output file *.out in /tests/expected/ folder.
 ## Installing
-To install simply clone the repository and run install.sh to clone googletest
+To install simply clone the repository and run install.sh to clone googletest then rename unitTestsTemplate/ folder to your projects name
 ```
 git clone https://github.com/Mimovnik/unitTestsTemplate
 ./install.sh
+mv unitTestsTemplate yourProjectsName
 ```
 ## Support
 For now only Linux is supported